 - help staff to review the care they provide to make sure it is of the highest standard

 - train and educate staff (but you can choose whether or not to be involved personally)

 - complete research approved by the Local Research Ethics Committee.
 (If anything to do with the research would involve you personally, you will be contacted to see if you are willing)

 Everyone working for the NHS has a legal duty to keep information about you confidential

 All our staff sign a confidentiality agreement when they begin work at the practice, but you may also be receiving care from other areas within the NHS.
 Therefore so that we can all work together for your benefit, we may need to share some information about you.

 We only ever use or pass on information about you if people have a genuine need for it in your and it is in everyone's interests.
 Whenever we can we remove details which identify you.
 Law strictly controls the sharing of some types of very sensitive personal information.

 Anyone who receives information from us is also under a legal duty to keep it confidential.

-For further information see our GDPR leaflets;
+For further information see the links below:

 or contact us via Reception or email; firstname.lastname@example.org